 Sunday, 16 August 2015

-The Peterloo massacre is the term given to an attack by Yeomanry cavalry on a pro-parliamentary reform demonstration which had converged on St Peters Field in Manchester 196 years ago today 16th August 1819, since renamed St Peters Square.
-Where over 60,000 peaceful pro-democracy and anti- poverty protestors had gathered,amid growing poverty and unemployment, mainly from the Corn Laws that artificially inflated bread prices at a time when only 2% could vote.
-According to contemporary accounts with dignity and discipline, the majority dressed in their sunday best.
+The Peterloo massacre is the term given to an attack by Yeomanry cavalry on a pro-parliamentary reform demonstration which had converged on St Peters Field in Manchester on 16th August 1819, since renamed St Peters Square.
+Where over 60,000 peaceful pro-democracy and anti- poverty protestors had gathered, amid a time of growing poverty and unemployment, mainly caused by the Corn Laws that artificially inflated bread prices at a time when only 2% could vote.
+According to contemporary accounts those that assembled carried themselves with dignity and discipline, the majority dressed in their sunday best.

-It also led to the suppression of public expression of opinion, debate, gathering and dissent, which unleashed a wave of public anger and protests, which eventually was to lead to the Great Reform Act of 1832, which led to limited suffrage, which led to todays still limited parliamentary democracy.
+It would lead to the suppression of public expression of opinion, debate, gathering and dissent, which unleashed a wave of public anger and protests, which eventually was to lead to the Great Reform Act of 1832, which led to limited suffrage, and todays still limited parliamentary democracy.
 It also gave rise to the Chartist movement, and the strength of the Trade Union movement.